 No other manager in the club’s history has enjoyed such a start and Leeds are the only team left in the Championship with a 100% record.

-Tactical innovation is all well and good but even the best managers in the world need layers capable of following orders on the pitch.
+Tactical innovation is all well and good but even the best managers in the world need players capable of following orders on the pitch.

-Perhaps the most remarkable aspect of Leeds’ start to the season is that the starting line-up features ten players who were at the club last year.
+Perhaps the most remarkable aspect of Leeds’ bright start is that the starting line-up features ten players who were at the club last year.

 Barry Douglas, formerly of Wolves, has been a superb addition at left-back but other than the Scotsman, it’s the same personnel who underwhelmed in the second half of last season.

 And make no mistake, Leeds were dreadful from Christmas onwards last campaign.

 If it weren’t for their flying start, Paul Heckingbottom’s side would have been dragged into the relegation dogfight.

 Such was the pessimism among fans a few months ago, there were calls for a wholesale clear out of the squad in the summer.